teamdunno/dunnovim/README.md

 ## Open

 If you wish to use this config, I thank you!
-I am also open to contributions, and, if you are fine with breaking things, you may contribute to `core`. ***NOTE*** that i recommend to only do this if you are comfortable with NVIM and Lua.
+I am also open to contributions. ***NOTE*** that i recommend to only do this if you are comfortable with NVIM and Lua.

-## User friendly

-We should also let the user add their own stuff without breaking the core, therefore we have the `custom` folder.
-This is where the user will spend most of their time.
-Changing `custom` should never impact `core`, and that is something we try very hard to follow.
+Before being published straight to main, we request that all features be put through a pull request.
+We want to do this such that things do not break for users, and can be tested safely before being pushed.